FOREX-Euro finds footing on hawkish policy remarks, lower energy prices

 "As long as inflation remains above target, policy makers are likely to want to keep alive the risk of further tightening particularly since a significant drop in market rates could worsen inflationary risks."

-The unloved yen JPY=EBS failed to get much of a boost from a fall in U.S. Treasury yields, with the 10-year rate US10YT=RR marking its lowest close since mid-September overnight, but the yen sliding back towards 151 per dollar.
+The unloved yen JPY=EBS failed to get much of a boost from a fall in U.S. Treasury yields, with the 10-year rate US10YT=RR at its lowest since September, while the yen weakened past 151 per dollar.
+It last traded at 150.91.

-Elsewhere, falling oil prices were welcome relief in Europe, but weighed on commodity-linked currencies such as the Australian and New Zealand dollars and the Canadian dollar.
+Elsewhere, falling oil prices were welcome relief in Europe, but held back commodity-linked currencies such as the Australian, New Zealand and Canadian dollars.

-Former Italian Prime Minister and ex-ECB chief Mario Draghi told a Financial Times conference overnight Europe was almost certainly headed for recession, with higher energy costs one cause.
+The Australian dollar AUD=D3 recouped some of its overnight losses as prices for Australia's biggest export, iron ore, hit 16-month peaks on expectations of recovering demand from China.
+It was last up 0.2% to $0.6460.

-Yet Brent crude futures LCOc1 are now down 12% over the two weeks.
-Europe's record gas inventories continue to climb, too, as a warm start to autumn delays the onset of heating demand and high prices discourage industrial use and encourage continued imports.
+In China, Reuters reported authorities had asked Ping An Insurance Group 2318.HK to take a majority stake in stricken developer Country Garden 2007.HK.
+Ping An denied the report, but traders were hopeful it signalled support for the sector.

-In Asia, China's yuan CNH=EBS fell to a two-month low in overnight offshore trade.
-Reuters reported Chinese authorities had asked Ping An Insurance Group 2318.HK to take a majority stake in stricken property developer Country Garden 2007.HK.
+China's yuan CNY=CFXS slipped in anticipation of further rate cuts after data showed Chinese consumer prices fell in October.

 China's consumer prices fell in October, data showed on Thursday, stoking expectations for lower interest rates.